nref/speaking/representable_valid_principle/representable_valid_principle.md

 <!-- pause -->
 - What if the value is not known?
-- There are two abstract states: value known, not known
+- There are two abstract states (valid states): value known, not known
-- There is one concrete state: the value
+- There is one concrete states (representable states): the value

 <!-- pause -->
 Slightly better: